New Ethos Nottingham – Sponsor of the Sports Person Award 2023

-The Police and Crime Commissioner – Most Transformed Life Award 2023
+Nottinghamshire Police and Crime Commissioner – Young Achievers Award 2024

 Caroline Henry was elected Nottinghamshire Police and Crime Commissioner in May 2021.